 The Academic Ladder

-- Step 0: essential horse and man relationship- grooming and leading
+- Step 0: basic horse and man relationship- grooming and leading

-- Step 2: lungeing- is a position where we can observe the horse during all the gates and communicate for better balance and self carrying and help the horse gain self-confidence and strength on a further distance.
+- Step 2: lungeing- a position where we can observe the horse during all the gates and communicate for better balance and self-carrying and help the horse gain self-confidence and strength on a further distance.

 - Step 3 from the ground can be handwork that refines the understanding of the hand, and long rain/cross-ower is fine-tuning the knowledge of the aids from a position closer to the hindquarter of the horse.

 - Step 4: circle- bending the horse left and right, brings awareness of the inner and outer track.

 - Step 5: shoulder-in, increase training of the inside hind leg.

 - Step 6: quarter in - increase the movement of the outside hind leg.

 - Step 7: develop straitness and further communication- through shooling exercises.

 It is no limits on how far the equipment can go together except that it has to be "two souls that want what two bodies can physically manage."